MalPurifier: Enhancing Android Malware Detection with Adversarial Purification against Evasion Attacks: Experiments and Evaluation

 \textbf{Results.} Fig.~\ref{heatmap} illustrates the accuracy of the detectors on Drebin (left panel) and Androzoo (right panel) datasets under 8 obfuscation-based black-box attacks.
 We make the first observation that DNN can not defeat all these attacks (accuracy $\leqslant$ 0.344\% on Drebin and $\leqslant$ 5.871\% on Androzoo), demonstrating that such attacks can hide malicious features to evade detection.
 Nevertheless, attackers produce adversarial examples in a black-box manner, they cannot effectively evade these detectors except for the DNN model.

-We further observe significant differences between the robustness of some detectors against these attacks on the two datasets.
+We further observe significant differences between the robustness of some detectors against these attacks.
 For example, DNN$^+$ shows poor performance on Drebin whereas achieves high robustness on Androzoo.
-This can be attributed to the fact that the sample structures used in the two datasets are significantly different (Drebin collected in 2013 whereas Androzoo collected in 2021) and the data imbalance may lead to this phenomenon as well.
-Another interesting observation is that some adversarial training methods (e.g., AT-rFGSM$^k$, AT-Adam) show high robustness on black-box attacks, which may be attributed to the similarity between adversarial examples generated by PGD attacks and obfuscation technology.
+This can be attributed that the structures in the two datasets are different, and the data imbalance may lead to this as well.
+Another observation is that some adversarial training methods show high robustness on black-box attacks, which may be attributed to the similarity between adversarial examples generated by PGD attacks and obfuscation technology.